HELCOM Ministerial Meeting 2021: Updating the Baltic Sea Action Plan

 The HELCOM Baltic Sea Action Plan (BSAP), initially adopted during the HELCOM Ministerial Meeting in Kraków in 2007, is an ambitious and comprehensive regional programme of action to achieve a healthy marine environment.
 The plan, unique on a global level, remains one of the most effective instruments for achieving the HELCOM environmental objectives, offering a long-term vision and strategic orientation.
 The original BSAP can be credited with reducing inputs of nutrients and hazardous substances, improving the protection and state of biodiversity, and cleaner and safer shipping practices.

-The updated BSAP will be based on the current plan and will maintain, at least, the same level of ambition.
-It is also due to include all actions and measures from the previous plan that haven’t been implemented yet.
-In addition, the updated BSAP will also consider emerging and previously insufficiently addressed pressures such as climate change, marine litter, pharmaceuticals, underwater noise, and loss and disturbance of seabed, among other pressures, making it fit-for-purpose to address today’s challenges.
+The updated BSAP is based on the current plan and maintains the same level of ambition.
+It also includes all actions and measures from the previous plan that haven’t been implemented yet.
+In addition, the updated BSAP also considers emerging and previously insufficiently addressed pressures such as climate change, marine litter, pharmaceuticals, underwater noise, and loss and disturbance of seabed, among other pressures, making it fit-for-purpose to address today’s challenges.

-The updated BSAP is also expected to be closely aligned with international and regional ecological objectives such as the UN Sustainable Development Goals, the targets of the Convention on Biological Diversity, the EU’s Marine Strategy Framework Directive (MSFD) as well as all other pertinent EU legislation and programmes and the legislation of the Russian Federation, including the Maritime Doctrine of the Russian Federation.
-This will position HELCOM as one of the regional platforms for the implementation of these targets and objectives.
+The updated BSAP is also closely aligned with international and regional ecological objectives such as the UN Sustainable Development Goals, the targets of the Convention on Biological Diversity, the EU’s Marine Strategy Framework Directive (MSFD) as well as all other pertinent EU legislation and programmes and the legislation of the Russian Federation, including the Maritime Doctrine of the Russian Federation.
+This positions HELCOM as one of the regional platforms for the implementation of these targets and objectives.